scalene#

 --outfile OUTFILE file to hold profiler output (default: stdout)

---html output as HTML (default: text)
+--html output as HTML (default: web)

---json output as JSON (default: text)
+--json output as JSON (default: web)

 --reduced-profile generate a reduced profile, with non-zero lines only (default: False)